Pan's People

-Colby danced as a member of Pan's People from 1966 to 1972, and remained its principal choreographer throughout their existence.
+Colby was the principal choreographer of Pan's People throughout their existence.

 Formation and early history

 Formation from Beat Girls

 September 1966: Beat Girls picture showing original Pan's People dancers; from left, Dee Dee Wilde, Lorelly Harris, Babs Lord, Flick Colby and Penny Fergusson.
 Dancer and choreographer Diane South, who was never in Pan's People, is almost completely obscured at the back.

-The origins of Pan's People lie in the Dance Centre-based Katy-Dids, a six-girl jazz dance group formed in May 1964 comprising Linda Bywaters, Linda Lawrence, Jenny Ferle, Lyn Wolseley, Diane South and Ann Chapman.
-This group, renamed the Beat Girls following the commencement of their residence on The Beat Room in July 1964, subsequently appeared on many music and light entertainment TV programmes in the UK and Netherlands.
+The origins of Pan's People lie in the Dance Centre-based Katy-Dids, a six-"girl" jazz dance group formed in May 1964 comprising Linda Bywaters, Linda Lawrence, Jenny Ferle, Lyn Wolseley, Diane South and Ann Chapman.
+This group, renamed the Beat Girls following the commencement of their residence on The Beat Room in July 1964, subsequently appeared on many music and light entertainment TV programmes in the UK and the Netherlands.

 Following numerous line-up changes, by December 1966 only two members were left who had appeared in The Beat Room, which ended in January 1965: